newrelic/helm-charts/charts/nr-k8s-otel-collector/README.md

 provider: "GKE_AUTOPILOT"
 ```

+Setting `gkeAutopilotAllowlist: true` keeps the `host-fs` mount and the hostmetrics `root_path` that GKE Autopilot normally strips, so node filesystem metrics (`system.filesystem.*`) can be collected.
+GKE Autopilot only admits that mount if a `WorkloadAllowlist` permitting the `/` hostPath is installed in the cluster.
+That allowlist is installed by an `AllowlistSynchronizer` custom resource (`auto.gke.io/v1`) that references the allowlist path.
+Without it, this flag has no effect.

 ## OpenShift

 If using OpenShift, please set the following configuration in your values.yaml file in order for the agent to work with OpenShift.